Update Camera Firmware: Some Videoarchiver updates are not compatible with older firmware. Update your camera firmware with the U button.

 The computers used to record video and telemetry from laboratory animals are not usually connected to the internet at large, and so do not have access to a network time server.
 A computer clock left to run without network correction will, in our experience, drift by ±1 s/day, or 10 ppm.
 The ODR clock is ten times more accurate than most computer clocks.
 We might think to correct the computer clock using the ODR clock.
 But correcting a computer clock is a delicate business.
 When we move the clock backwards, some actions that have already taken place will be presumed not to have taken place, and will be repeated.
 When we move the clock forwards, some actions that have not taken place will be presumed to have taken place, and will be skipped.
 When a computer adjusts its time to match a network, it does so by slowly speeding up or slowing down.
 Even if we were willing to embark upon the development of such a synchronization algorithm for the data acquisition computer, what would we do when we wanted the computer synchronized with respect to absolute time with the help of a network server?
 And in any case, even a 1 ppm drift is 100 ms per day, and after a year, this amounts to half a minute.
 Even the ODR clock will be wrong by a significant amount eventually.
 If our objective is to synchronize our recordings to an absolute universal time, we must have access to a network time server.
 But that is not our objective.

 During the recording process, the ACC is recording its own live, uncompressed video stream in one-second time-stamped segment files.
-It is also running several parallel compression processes that read in the un-compressed segments and produce compressed segements that each have a key frame at the beginning, so each may be played seprately.
-The Videoarchiver queries each camera frequently enough that as soon as a new compressed segment becomes available, the Videoarchiver downloads the segment to the data acquisition computer and deletes the segment from the camera.
-Every transfer_period_s, the Videoarchiver adds the new segments to its existing video file, until the file is, by default, ten minutes long in video time.
+It is also running several parallel compression processes that read in the un-compressed segments and produce compressed one-second segements.
+The first frame of each compressed segment is a key frame containing the full image.
+The Videoarchiver queries each camera frequently.
+As soon as a new compressed segment becomes available, the Videoarchiver downloads the segment to the data acquisition computer and deletes the segment from the camera.
+Every transfer_period_s, the Videoarchiver adds the new segments to its existing video file, until the file is record_length_s long, at which point the Videoarchiver starts a new video file.
+The video files created by the Videoarchiver contain a key frame every second, so we can navigate quickly and accurately to any one-second boundary within the video.

-When we concatinate the segments into a ten-minute video, the key frames remain in place, and we can navigate quickly and accurately to any one-second boundary in video time.
-The video file V1525694641.mp4 was constructed out of 1-s segments.
-It contains a key frame at the start of every second of video time.
-The time on the phone clock at the beginning is 08:04:01 and at the end is 08:05:01.
-The file itself is 7.4 MBytes, or 120 kBytes/s on average.
 When we are viewing video and signals in the Videoarchiver, we must use a playback interval length that is a multiple of one second, or else the video time navigation will be inaccurate and slow.
-In order to get to a half-second video time, the video player must find a key frame preceeding the half-second time, and play the video until the half-second time to reconstruct the image at the intermediate moment, then stop.
+In order to get to a half-second video time, the video player would have to find a key frame preceeding the half-second time, and play the video until the half-second time to reconstruct the image at the intermediate moment, then stop.
 While it is doing this, it either displays the unwanted video, or it displays a flat color.
-Neither behavior makes for easy viewing.
+Neither behavior makes for easy viewing, so the Neuroplayer prohibits video playback with playback intervals shorter than one second.

 |H264 Compressed Size|